elypaolazz/flask_text/README.md

 # flask_text
-# Flask App for tokenize and POS tagging
+# Flask App for tokenization and POS tagging

 Enter the folowing command in your terminal: